Triadai/auth0-start-sample/README.md

 exec /sbin/getty -n -l /opt/my-start-app/start-screen -8 38400 tty1
 ~~~

-### Generate your ASCI art
+### Generate your ASCII art

-There are several ASCI generators you can use to turn your product's name into a bigger and awesome banner.
-You can also use images to asci converters.
+There are several ASCII generators you can use to turn your product's name into a bigger and awesome banner.
+You can also use images to ascii converters.

-TIP: to make the asci even awesome, change the resolution of Ubuntu Server by tweaking grub, edit your `/etc/default/grub` as follows:
+TIP: to make the ascii even awesome, change the resolution of Ubuntu Server by tweaking grub, edit your `/etc/default/grub` as follows:

 ~~~
 GRUB_CMDLINE_LINUX_DEFAULT="splash vga=789"